-At all levels of play -

-The student will learn that in order to make the team he/she must out perform their peers.
-After the student has been selected as a team member he/she will not only have to out perform his/hers peers at daily practice but also work to mesh their individual skills into the cooperative team concept.
+At all levels of play - The student will learn that in order to make the team he/she must out perform their peers.
+After the student has been selected as a team member, he/she will not only have to out-perform his/her peers at daily practice but also work to mesh their individual skills into the cooperative team concept.
 The needs of the team will always outweigh the needs of the individual.
 The student will attend practices, scrimmages and games that will provide him/her with opportunities to display and enhance his/her athletic related skills and also cooperative/team abilities in order to earn the playing time he/she seek.

 Varsity - The varsity teams are comprised of the most talented and highly skilled athletes.
 Athletic administration and coaches involved will determine the appropriate level of play for all athletes.
 These teams are competitive in nature and their primary goal is to defeat both their league and non-league rivals.
 Sportsmanship and an appreciation of skilled performance are also goals of the Athletic Department programs.
-Players will earn their playing time through their performance at practice, scrimmages and game
+Players will earn their playing time through their performances at practice, scrimmages and games.

-Junior Varsity - Acquisition of fundamental motor skills, traditional motor skills, and sport specific skills describe the goal of JV level of play.
+Junior Varsity - Acquisition of fundamental motor skills, transitional motor skills and sport specific skills describe the goal of JV level of play.
 Here, athletes must acquire the necessary skills and strategies needed at the varsity level of play.
 A Learn to Play/Learn by Playing/Play to Win philosophy is in place.
-By the midpoint of the season, athletes will be earning their playing time via their daily performance at practice and their performances during seasonal games.
+By the mid-point of the season, athletes will be earning their playing time via their daily performances at practice and their performances during the seasonal games.

 Freshman - Development of fundamental and transitional skills for each sport is the key to freshman sports.
 A Learn to Play/Learn by Playing/Play to Win atmosphere exists at this level.
-While playing time is usually found for each player, by the second half of the season, players will be earning their playing time through their performances at daily practices and during their seasonal contests.
+While playing time is usually found for each player, by the second half of the season, players will be earning their playing time through their performances at daily practice and during their seasonal contests.
 A WE FIRST attitude with emphasis that there is no ME in team is promoted.
-Only freshman can play on freshman teams.
-However, freshman can play on either the JV or the Varsity level, the ability to demonstrate the necessary skills to play at that level will be the deciding factor for placement on any team.
+Only freshmen/women can play on the freshmen teams.
+However, freshmen/women can play on either the JV or the Varsity level.
+The ability to demonstrate the necessary skills to play at that level will be the deciding factor for placement on any team

-Protocol for Problem Solving Within the Grand Ledge Athletic Department
+Protocol for Problem Solving within the Grand Ledge Athletic Department